UGAWG/ugawg.github.io/index.md

 The Unstructured Grid Adaptation Working Group (UGAWG) is composed of researchers that develop tools to modify unstructured grids to conform to a metric (anisotropic size request).
+Computational Fluid Dynamics
-The modeling of turbulent flow with Computational Fluid Dynamics (CFD) with solution-adapted grids is a target application of the working group researchers.
+(CFD) turbulent flow simulation with solution-adapted grids is a target application of the working group researchers.
 The group meets virtually for detailed implementation details discussions and to make plans for publication.